-Figure 9.11.
+Figure 9.14.
 The dialog for Settings - Notations.

 • Use only UML notation (clear by default).
-This feature allows changing the notation (i.e. language: UML, Java,...) used on the diagrams and in the source tab of the details pane.
+This feature allows changing the notation (i.e. language: UML, Java,...) used on the diagrams.
 Suppose that a designer creates a diagram and indicates that the notation of the diagram is Java.
-Someone viewing the diagram with "Use only UML notation" checked will only see UML notation in the classes and source tab no matter what notation the designer has used.
-See also Section 9.5.7, "Notation#).
+Someone viewing the diagram with "Use only UML notation" checked will only see UML notation in the classes no matter what notation the designer has used.
+See also Section 9.5.7, "Notation").

-If this setting is checkmarked, then the language selector combobox on the source tab of the details pane does not appear.
-On the other hand, the menuitem View->Notation remains available, but changing it has no effect.
+If this setting is checkmarked, then the menuitem View->Notation remains available, but changing it has no effect.